Vladimir Solodov: Governor of Kamchatka Krai

 On 3 April 2020, Solodov was appointed acting Governor of Kamchatka Krai.
 In July 2020, during the election of the governor of the Kamchatka Krai, Solodov was registered as a self-nominated candidate.
 In the elections held on 13 September 2020, Solodov received 80.51% of the vote with a turnout of 37.15% of the total number of registered voters and was thus elected in the first round.
 His inauguration took place and was sworn in office on 21 September 2020.
+He was reelected in 2025.

 Scientific activity

-Solodov was an author and co-author of more than 30 articles on public administration, including "E-Government and the fight against corruption" (2006), "Electronic bureaucracy: post-bureaucracy or super-bureaucracy" (2007), "Mobile services as a tool to improve the quality of public services" (2009), "Modelling consumer behaviour" (2012).
+Solodov has authored and/or co-author of more than 30 articles on public administration, including "E-Government and the fight against corruption" (2006), "Electronic bureaucracy: post-bureaucracy or super-bureaucracy" (2007), "Mobile services as a tool to improve the quality of public services" (2009), "Modelling consumer behaviour" (2012).

+Sanctions

+On 24 February 2023, the US State Department included Solodov in the sanctions list of persons involved in "the implementation of Russian operations and aggression against Ukraine, as well as the illegal management of occupied Ukrainian territories in the interests of the Russian Federation", in particular, for "inciting citizens to war in Ukraine.